Ic-ks/restartable-flow/README.md

     }
 }
 ```
-**Right now, there is no out-of-the-box way to restart the flow if the fetching fails.**
+**Currently, there is no out-of-the-box way to restart the flow if fetching fails.**

 <!--suppress HtmlDeprecatedAttribute -->
 <p align="center">
     <img src="angry.svg" alt="Angry Meme">
 </p>

-#### Wait, we missed an important detail  ####
+#### Wait, We Missed an Important Detail ####

-Let's have a look at this line: `started = SharingStarted.WhileSubscribed(5000)` .
+Let's take a closer look at this line: `started = SharingStarted.WhileSubscribed(5000)`.
-It tells the StateFlow to start the state emission as soon there is at least one subscriber.
+This line instructs the StateFlow to initiate state emission as soon as there is at least one subscriber.
-But it is also responsible to **restart** 🎉 the flow as soon there is no subscription left and a new subscription arrives.
+Moreover, it plays a crucial role in **restarting** 🎉 the flow when there are no subscriptions and a new subscription occurs.
-Given that time between zero subscriptions and the first new subscription is greater than 5 seconds.
+This happens when the time between zero subscriptions and the arrival of a new subscription exceeds 5 seconds.
-Sounds interesting...
+Quite intriguing, isn't it...

 <!--suppress HtmlDeprecatedAttribute -->
 <p align="center">
     <img src="thinking.svg" alt="Angry Meme">
 </p>

-Let's have a look at the source code of `SharingStarted.WhileSubscribed(5000)`
-There is only one function which implements the described logic:
+Examining the source code of `SharingStarted.WhileSubscribed(5000)`, we find that the logic is implemented in the following function:

 ```kotlin
 private class StartedWhileSubscribed: SharingStarted {